suite22/blog/README.md

 ### 4. Serving it up

-If you host your code on GitHub, you can use [GitHub Pages](https://pages.github.com) to host your project.
+You can use [GitHub Pages](https://pages.github.com) to host your project.

 1. Fork this repo and switch to the `gh-pages` branch.
 1. If you're [using a custom domain name](https://help.github.com/articles/setting-up-a-custom-domain-with-github-pages), modify the `CNAME` file to point to your new domain.